tasmota/docs/docs/Compile-your-build.md

 build_flags = ${env.build_flags} -DFIRMWARE_BAR

 ; *********************************************************************
-; Similar exemple for ESP32
+; Similar example for ESP32
 ; Note that you must explicitly state that they derive from `tasmota32` [env:tasmota32-foo] extends = env:tasmota32_base